abdulazezms/keycloak-authentication-spi/README.md

 - **Credential Providers:** Implementation of a custom credential provider.
 - **Authentication Providers:** Implementation of a custom authentication provider.
 - **Required Action Providers:** Implementation of a custom required action provider.
-- **Pattern Credential:** Creates a new credential type, a simple pattern, for the sake of the example.

 ## Deployment
 To package the sources, build the image, and deploy the services: